 56. Love is an expression that few people comprehend in the end, and it is a prize unattainable to some, whilst achievable to others.

 57. With it, we are conscious of thought, and without it, we are simply devoid of any emotion that could result in the manifestation of love.

 58. The evident circumstance evolves into a consequence that either is good or bad, natural or unnatural.

 59. Love has innumerable definitions, but its meaning is consistently, an emotional feeling of an unexplained origination.

-60. It is like the canvas of a painting, it can be created from nothing or the guise of an abstract notion that has been composed afterwards.
+60. It is like the canvas of a painting that can be created from nothing or the guise of an abstract notion that has been composed afterwards.

 61. How we define love is not significant.
 It is how we interpret its definement that can be either understood, as an antonym or a synonym.

 62. Love can be apperceived within its composition, as poetical, logical or merely sentimental, in its value and mansuetude.